 EQUINE THERAPY PROGRAM

-SF Zoo oers the only horse therapy program in a zoo environment through James S. Brady Therapeutic Riding, expanding the healing power of horses in the community.
-Here, individuals with special needs benet socially, psychologically and physically through their interaction with horses.
+SF Zoo offers the only horse therapy program in a zoo environment through James S. Brady Therapeutic Riding, expanding the healing power of horses in the community.
+Here, individuals with special needs benefit socially, psychologically and physically through their interaction with horses.
 This inspiring and impactful program allows people to connect with animals in an innovative way, as horses can connect with humans on a dierent level, calming individuals and sparking joy.

 ACCESSIBLE AREAS